kyaryunha/tex-design-three-slash/README.md

 Three Slash TeX Design

 Academic Report Form, written in TeX.
-Designed and Developed by Kyarunha, All Rights Reserved.
+Designed and Developed by Kyaryunha, All Rights Reserved.